- Personal Finance»

 Snacks, candy, gum, mints, baby wipes, writing supplies such as pens, paper, envelopes, stationery can all be packed in boxes and sent in care packages to our troops overseas.

-Baby supplies such as diapers, wipes, formulas, baby food, baby powder, shampoo, soap can be brought also to homeless shelters, women's centers, young mother's programs, etc.
+Baby supplies such as diapers, wipes, formulas, baby food, baby powder, shampoo, soap can also be brought to homeless shelters, women's centers, young mother's programs, etc.

 This can be done as a once per month donation, quarterly, or twice per year, or even annually such as at Christmas, back to school, etc.